Modded Controllers - 5 Things You Need To Know

 Aimbot Controller - Debunking Myths

 However, if you still can’t give up on the idea of implementing aimbot functionality in your gameplay, there are a couple of solutions for you.
 2 mods delivering a somewhat Aimbot performance would be Quick Scope and Zombie Auto Aim features.
-The main advantage of Quick Scope is that is works in the multiplayer and makes it easier to get the target by pressing scope in button and then firing, but it won’t help you with aiming.
-Zombie Auto-aim will take the pressure of aiming of your shoulders by automatically locking into the nearest enemy, but it is compatible with the campaign and COD Zombies modes only.
+The main advantage of Quick Scope is that it works in multiplayer and makes it easier to get the target by pressing a scope-in button and then firing, but it won’t help you with aiming.
+Zombie Auto-aim will take the pressure of aiming off your shoulders by automatically locking into the nearest enemy, but it is compatible with the campaign and COD Zombies modes only.

 Best Modded Controller - What To Look For

 Today’s modding market is full of companies offering a variety of modified gaming pads to suit every taste and purpose.
 It will be more correct to say that now the industry offers the most ideal conditions for the buyers, as all websites, that were unable to keep up with the quality standards and provide great custom controller designs along with customer care, simply went out of business.
 The ones, that are present now and doing well, have proved their strive to evolve with the rapidly developing market, deliver the best technology and provide superior post-purchase support to their customers.